Jeremy1026/lbryio.tech/content/lesson/Introduction.md

 ### Try it out:

 Go ahead and take the command prompt for a spin.
-When you're ready, click the button below to go to your first task.
+When you're ready to move on, click the button below to go to your first task.